An Improved Upper Bound for Bootstrap Percolation in All Dimensions: Proof of Theorem for r = 2

-The quantity on the right-hand side of~\eqref{eq:seedISSbd} is not large enough to prove the base case of Theorem~\ref{thm:cstar} directly, for, it approaches 0 as $n \to \infty$.
-However, it is large enough that it is very likely that some fairly large rectangle in $[n]^d \times [2]^{\ell}$ is internally semi-spanned, and this will be enough to prove the base case of Theorem~\ref{thm:cstar}.
+Now we will show that the right-hand side of~\eqref{eq:seedISSbd} is large enough that it is very likely that some fairly large cube in $[n]^d \times [2]^{\ell}$ is internally semi-spanned.
+In particular, the $2\gamma p^{-1/(2d-2)}$ term in the exponent on the right-hand side of~\eqref{eq:seedISSbd} will allow us to prove Lemma~\ref{le:baseCase}.

+\begin{proof}[Proof of Lemma~\ref{le:baseCase}.]
+Recall that we want to show that if $c$ satisfies~\eqref{eq:cprimedef} and $p$ satisfies~\eqref{eq:basecasep}, then $P(n, d, \ell, 2, p) \to 1$ as $n \to \infty$.
+A standard coupling argument shows that $P(n, d, \ell, 2, p)$ is increasing in $p$, so it is enough to prove the lemma under the assumption that

+Let $B = p^{-3/(d-1)}$ and partition $[n]^d \times [2]^{\ell}$ into cubes of the form~$[B]^d \times [2]^{\ell}$.
+We want to show that with high probability at least~one of these cubes is internally semi-spanned.
+To do this, we use the following claim, whose proof we postpone to the Appendix.